RoopeshPersonal/APEXHols/APEX-Curriculum-221/Hands-on-lab-04/creating-order-page.md

 - Navigate and Review the Page Designer panes.
 - Create a page to review the items that customer just bought.

+### Downloads

+- [Click here](Online-shopping-cart-1.sql).
+To run the app, please run the steps described in Lab 1, 2, and 3.

 ## Task 1: Navigate and Review the Page Designer panes
 Open the home page in page designer, navigate through and review the page designer panes.